1. Introduction

 - Use Servlets when you have complex Java code that interacts with a database and performs some processing, and you need complete control over the content generation.

-- Use JSP when you want to separate the presentation from the business logic and have web designers work on the application without the need to understand Java code.
+- Use JSP to separate the presentation from the business logic and have web designers work on the application without understanding Java code.

 Comments